vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 ## DNSSEC and SMTP DANE on a mailserver
 SMTP DANE is a security mechanism that uses DNSSEC to allow the sending (outbound) mail server to verify the TLS certificate of the receiving (inbound) mail server.
 This helps ensure that TLS connections between mail servers cannot be intercepted or downgraded, protecting against attacks such as TLS downgrade and man-in-the-middle attacks.

+Since port `25` does not use authentication (MTA-to-MTA delivery), implementing SMTP DANE enforces TLS encryption and certificate validation between MTA’s, this ensures the confidentiality of email delivery.

 ## The flow of SMTP DANE on a mailserver
 - **Outbound SMTP DANE with DNSSEC `sending mail server`**: Requests DANE `TLSA` records of the receiving domain's `MX` record.